Blog / Growth

 Step 4: List it in your newsletter #

 Newsletter subscribers are probably the most valuable marketing asset you can have as a SaaS company.
-If you are not already getting the permission of your customers to email them, now is the time to do it.
-Ask for it on sign up, on your blog or even in-app.
+If you are not already getting the permission of your customers to email them, now is the time to ask it: on sign up, on your blog or even in-app.

 It’s important to send email newsletters out regularly.
 Once or twice a month seems like a sweet spot for most SaaS companies.